Magnetic Helicity, Magnetic Monopoles, and Higgs Winding: Helicity change in the Georgi--Glashow model

 Since $n^a$ is a unit vector, $\partial_\mu n^a$ is orthogonal to $n^a$: $n^a \partial_\mu n^a = 0$.
 The right-hand side is zero because it antisymmetrizes three vectors in the two-dimensional subspace orthogonal to $\vec n$.

 The Bianchi identity is equivalent to the statement that $\mathcal{F}$ is a closed two-form.
 By the Poincar\'e lemma, it is locally exact, i.e., there exists a one-form $\mathcal{A}_\mu$ such that $\mathcal{F} = d\mathcal{A}$.
 This one-form $\mathcal{A}_\mu$ is the vector potential in the low-energy $\text{U}(1)$ gauge theory.
 In other words, the IR vector potential is \emph{derived {\it a posteriori} from the 't Hooft tensor $\mathcal{F}_{\mu\nu}$} in the low-energy $\text{U}(1)$ gauge theory.
 Note that, although the original $\text{SU}(2)$ gauge field $A_\mu^a$ is globally well-defined and the Higgs field $n^a$ is also well-defined unless on the monopole worldlines, the vector potential $\mathcal{A}_\mu$ in the low-energy $\text{U}(1)$ gauge theory may not be globally well-defined in general\,\footnote{ One may still wonder if it is possible that the principal $\text{U}(1)$ bundle, which is the subbundle of the trivial principal $\text{SU}(2)$ bundle, is non-trivial.
 This is completely legitimate.
 An elementary example is the M\"obius strip: suppose a $\mathbf{R}^2$ is trivially fibered over the circle $S^1$.
 We may take a subspace of the fiber $\mathbf{R}^2$, a one-dimensional straight line passing through the origin.
 Using the coordinate of the base space $S^1$, $\theta \in [0, 2\pi)$, we take the direction of the line to be $\vec{e}_\theta = (\cos \theta / 2, \sin \theta / 2)$; the line is parametrized as $t \vec{e}_\theta$ for $t \in \mathbf{R}$.
 If we restrict $t \in [-1, 1]$, we obtain a M\"obius strip, which is a non-trivial fiber bundle over $S^1$.
 Thereby, we may obtain a non-trivial bundle from a trivial bundle by taking a subspace of the fiber. }.
 The condition for the vector potential $\mathcal{A}_\mu$ to be well-defined is, as we have discussed in Sec.\,\ref{sec:abelian_helicity_change}, that the Chern number of the low-energy $\text{U}(1)$ gauge theory is vanishing, i.e., the monopole does not exist at all.
+We are now ready to simplify the 't Hooft tensor and derive the relation between the IR helicity and UV quantities.
+Before proceeding, let us comment on how the electromagnetic field strength $\mathcal{F}_{\mu\nu}$ is constructed from the UV $\text{SU}(2)$ gauge theory in the literature.
+In some literatures such as Refs.\,\cite{Vachaspati:1991nm,Grasso:1997nx,Grasso:2000wj,Kandus:2010nw,GarciaGarcia:2025uub}, they use the following definition: